$f$-mode oscillations in hot Neutron Stars: Effect of hyperons and neutrino trapping: Universal Relations

-Cold and $\beta$-stable neutron stars are known to exhibit certain EOS independent relations among various macroscopic properties. \cite{Yagi_Yunes_2013prd} showed that the moment of inertia ($I$), the dimensionless tidal deformability ($\Lambda$) and the spin-induced quadruple moment ($Q$) are related to each other in a manner independent of the underlying nuclear EOS.
-This is known as $\Bar{I}-Love-\Bar{Q}$ relation and~\cite{Maselli_Cardoso_2013prd} in their work gave the fit relation for $\Bar{I}-\Lambda$.
-In addition, the $f$-mode frequency is found to correlate with other macroscopic properties such as mass, radius, average mass density, compactness and dimensionless tidal deformability~\citep{Andersson_Kokkotas_1998mnras,Benhar_Ferrari_2004prd,Doneva_Gaertig_2013prd,Pradhan_Chatterjee_2022prc}. \cite{Maselli_Cardoso_2013prd} also showed that compactness and dimensionless tidal deformability correlate with each other independently of EOS ($C-Love$ relation).
-The effect of finite temperature on these Universal Relations has been studied in some previous works~\citep{Raduta_Oertel_2020mnras,Laskos-Patkos_Koliogiannis_2022_universe,Laskos-Patkos_Pavlos_2023hnpsanp,Largani_Fischer_2022mnras,Khadkikar_Raduta_2021prc}.
-These studies took only select few available EOSs and do not take into account the whole range of set of EOS posteriors allowed by different constraints.
-In our previous work~\citep{Barman_Pradhan_2025prd}, we explored $C-Love$ relations for different thermal configurations taking into account the EOS uncertainties for N-matter. \\
+Cold and $\beta$-stable neutron stars are known to exhibit certain EOS independent relations among various macroscopic properties such as moment of inertia, compactness, tidal deformability, $f$-mode frequency etc.~\mbox{\cite{Yagi_Yunes_2013prd}} showed that the moment of inertia ($I$), the dimensionless tidal deformability ($\Lambda$) and the spin-induced quadruple moment ($Q$) are related to each other in a manner independent of the underlying nuclear EOS.
+This is known as $\Bar{I}-Love-\Bar{Q}$ relation and~\mbox{\cite{Maselli_Cardoso_2013prd}} in their work gave the fit relation for $\Bar{I}-\Lambda$.
+In addition, the $f$-mode frequency is found to correlate with other macroscopic properties such as mass, radius, average mass density, compactness and dimensionless tidal deformability~ \citep{Andersson_Kokkotas_1998mnras,Benhar_Ferrari_2004prd,Doneva_Gaertig_2013prd,Pradhan_Chatterjee_2022prc}.~\mbox{\cite{Maselli_Cardoso_2013prd}} also showed that compactness and dimensionless tidal deformability correlate with each other independently of EOS ($C-Love$ relation).
+In practice, universal relations help reduce degeneracies between astrophysical measurements and nuclear physics uncertainties, enabling tests of general relativity in the strong-field regime and offering new insights into the behavior of matter at supranuclear densities.
+The effect of finite temperature on these Universal Relations has been studied in some previous works~ \citep{Raduta_Oertel_2020mnras,Laskos-Patkos_Koliogiannis_2022_universe,Laskos-Patkos_Pavlos_2023hnpsanp,Largani_Fischer_2022mnras,Khadkikar_Raduta_2021prc}.
+In our previous work~\mbox{\citep{Barman_Pradhan_2025prd}}, we explored $C-Love$ relations for different thermal configurations taking into account the EOS uncertainties for $\nu$-free N-matter.
+In this work, we use the large set of posterior EOSs obtained for hot hyperonic neutrino trapped matter to explore two of the well known universal relations: the scaling of $f$-mode frequency with square root of average mass density and the $C-\Lambda$ relation.